Don’t let funding inhibit your academic career!

-The Hayek Fund for Scholars is designed to support students and faculty interested in advancing the ideas of liberty within the social sciences and humanities disciplines by funding a wide range of research and career advancing activities.
-From paying for PhD application fees and conference presentation travel to covering the purchase of crucial data sets, this unique fund covers an extensive array of both research and teaching related expenses.
+The Hayek Fund for Scholars supports students and faculty who are researching and teaching the ideas of liberty within the social sciences and humanities by funding a wide range of research- and career-advancing activities.
+From paying for PhD application fees to conference presentation travel to the purchase of crucial data sets, this unique fund helps cover an extensive array of expenses.

-Awarded on a rolling basis, the Hayek Fund for Scholars can help pay for activities including, but not limited to:
+Awarded on a rolling basis, the Hayek Fund for Scholars helps pay for activities including (but not limited to):

 - Travel for paper presentations or job interviews at academic conferences

 - Submission fees for unpublished manuscripts and academic journals

 - Participation in seminars, mock job interviews, and peer reviews

 - Collaborative research projects or hiring a research assistant